What is trauma?

 A child, and later on an adult, who didn't feel safe or wasn't adequately attuned to lives as a slave to their survival-based 'fight, flight, freeze' responses in order to cope with any real or felt dangers they continue to face.

-Common causes of developmental trauma include adoption, neglect, abuse, and the death or illness of a carer.
+Common causes of developmental trauma can include abandonment, adoption, neglect, abuse, or the death or illness of a carer.
 The mental illness of a parent, including post-natal depression, alcohol or substance misuse is a leading cause of developmental trauma.

 The body remembers: complex relational trauma